EddieRingle/andicons/README.md

 in your application.
 See the above section titled "Built-in Support" to see more details on specific filenames and locations.

-You can add Andicons programmatically or directly into layouts, like so:
+You can add Andicons programmatically, or directly into layouts, like so:

-    <com.github.eddieringle.android.libs.andicons.sets.FontAwesomeView
+    <com.github.eddieringle.android.libs.andicons.AndiconView
             android:layout_width="wrap_content"
             android:layout_height="wrap_content"
-            android:id="@id/fontawesome_leaf"
             android:textColor="@color/android_green"
+            android:textSize="64sp"
+            app:andicon_set="fontawesome"
-            android:textSize="64sp" />
+            app:andicon_id="@integer/fontawesome_leaf" />

+You can also set the andicon used by the AndiconView programmatically, for example:

+    andiconView.setAndicon(AndiconView.SET_FONTAWESOME, FontAwesomeSet.IC_LEAF);

 The above would result in this (don't mind the other bits, I just threw this example into another application I'm working on because I was lazy):